code-n-tell/mobile-app-security-standard-oscal/README.md

 - [x] Convert a control of cybersecurity standard (e.g., CSA Safe App Standard) into an **OSCAL catalog model**.
 - [x] Express it as a **markdown document**.
+- [x] Create a Profile from the Catalog model.
+- [x] Create a Component definition model based on the Profile model.
+- [ ] Create a System security plan model based on the Component definition model.
+- [ ] Build a simple website to visualise and interact with the generated System security plan model.

 ## Setup Instructions